KevCaz/fightingNoise/README.md

 # fightingNoise

-Fighting Noise with dimensionality CSEE 2018
+Fighting Noise with dimensionality

+## Version 1

+July 21st, CSEE 2018, University of Guelph.

 ## How to get a pdf version